umarilly/AWS-EC2/README.md

 - Go to the EC2 dashboard.
 - Click "Launch Instance".
 - Choose an Amazon Machine Image (AMI).
 For example, choose the latest Amazon Linux or Ubuntu AMI.
-- Select an instance type (e.g., t2.micro which is free-tier eligible) or (t2.nano) and more.
+- Select an instance type (e.g., t2.micro which is free-tier eligible).
 - Create or use an existing key pair to access your instance.
-- Create security group
+- Create a security group.
 - Launch the instance.
-- connect using browser - in new a ubuntu cli will open and you can start working
+- Connect using the browser - a new Ubuntu CLI will open, and you can start working.

 ### 7. Map a Static IP (Optional)
-- As, the provided IP is dynamic
+- As the provided IP is dynamic
-- Go to elastic IP, create one and associate it with the instance
+- Go to Elastic IP, create one, and associate it with the instance
 - Tips: When you create a static IP (Elastic IP), ensure it is associated with an EC2 instance.
 AWS charges for idle Elastic IPs that are not associated with any running instance.
 To avoid unnecessary charges, release the Elastic IP if it is no longer needed or ensure it is always connected to an EC2 instance.

 ## Application Practice